indrajitg474-gif/IBM-Project/README.md

-#🛣️ Intelligent Classification of Rural Infrastructure Projects
+#Intelligent Classification of Rural Infrastructure Projects

 📜 Project Overview
 This project automates the classification of Pradhan Mantri Gram Sadak Yojana (PMGSY) rural infrastructure projects into their respective schemes (PMGSY-I, PMGSY-II, RCPLWEA, etc.) using Machine Learning.